Ralph Coleman (American football)

-Ralph Donnell Coleman (born August 31, 1950) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at North Carolina A&T University.
+Ralph Donnell Coleman (born August 31, 1950) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the North Carolina A&T Aggies.

 Coleman is currently serving a life sentence for the 1998 murder of a nightclub bouncer.

 Early life

 Coleman attended Carver High School, where he was a part of the last graduating class, before the school merged with Spartanburg High School.
 He was a three-sport athlete (football, basketball and track).
 In 1967, as a two-way player (linebacker and offensive tackle), he helped his football team win a state championship.

 He accepted a football scholarship from North Carolina A&T University to play defensive tackle.
 He was converted to linebacker and became a four-year starter.
 In 1968, he was a part of a team that finished the season 8–1 overall (6–1 in conference play) and won the black college football national championship.